If your love for rice bowls runs deep.

 How to Make Greek Ground Turkey Rice Bowls

-- Cook the basmati rice.
-Heat 1 tablespoon of olive oil in a medium pot over medium heat.
-Stir in the rice and cook for 1 minute.
-Add broth and ½ teaspoon salt, then bring to a boil.
+Toast rice in a pot with a bit of oil for 1 minute.
+Add broth and salt, then bring to a boil.
 Reduce heat to low, cover, and simmer for 16-18 minutes until tender.
 Remove from heat and stir in the remaining olive oil, lemon juice, and herbs.

-- Make the Cucumber Tomato Salad.
 Toss together the cherry tomatoes, cucumbers, red onion, red wine vinegar, lemon juice, honey, olive oil, and Greek seasoning.
 (Remember, a good quality EVOO is best as it gives this dish a ton of it’s flavor!)

-- Serve ’em up!
 When you’re ready to dig in, add some cooked rice to a bowl along with the ground turkey and tomato cucumber salad.
 Top with crumbled feta cheese, olives, Tzatziki sauce, hummus, and some fresh parsley and dill.

 FAQs